exoplatform/exo-documentation/docs/eXo_Kernel.rst

-An active profile list is obtained during the boot of the root container and is composed of the system property *exo.profiles* - a comma-separated list - and a server specific profile value (Tomcat for Tomcat).
+An active profile list is obtained during the boot of the root container and is composed of the system property *exo.profiles* - a comma-separated list - and a server specific profile value (tomcat for Tomcat).

 ::